coredns/coredns.io/content/blog/corefile.md

 * What servers listen on what ports and which protocol.
 * For which zone each server is authoritative.
-* What middleware is loaded in a server.
+* What plugin is loaded in a server.

 To explain more, let take a look at this "Corefile":